-With an acceptance rate of just 17 percent, Georgetown is ranked as an extremely competitive school.
+With an acceptance rate of less than 15 percent, Georgetown is ranked as an extremely competitive school.
 If you want to be a part of the student body, you need to impress, and one of the best opportunities you have to do that is in your Georgetown essays.

 Don't let the Georgetown essay prompts intimidate you.
 Though they may look complicated at first—and they do ask complex questions—some foresight and planning will help you write essays that are sure to impress.

 This guide will walk you through the Georgetown essays, giving you a look into the expectations and thought process behind each of the essay prompts.